The Muse Storybuilder is a web application that empowers filmmakers to tell more effective stories.

 Annotations for the App Developers

 I am very meticulous, and it's really important to me that the other people on my teams have what they need to do their jobs well.
-To that end, I always deliver detailed annotations with both structural details and CSS notes for developers.
+To that end, I always deliver detailed annotations with both structural details and the corresponding CSS code for developers.

 Here are a few of the annotated designs that I put together for the Storybuilder.